Deep-Perception/prometheus-setup/README.md

 ## Initial Setup on clean Ubuntu 22.04 or 24.04 LTS Desktop Installation

 1. Clone this repo on to the target machine
-2. Run `setup/setup.sh` and reboot when prompted
+2. Run `setup/setup.sh` and reboot when prompted.
+To force the use of the Hailo-10 4G driver, run `setup/setup.sh H10-Driver=4G`

 ## Running the Software